Pops0/nextjs-portfolio/README.md

 ## What I learnt via this experience:
 - I learnt the importance of the order in code and how it works
+- Using the browser developer console to edit my website live
 - How to use React hooks and how it works.
 - Setting up domain and making my code live
 - Managing a git profile
 - Implementing public APIs via RapidApi
 - Implementing a Firebase Projects and managing it via the console
+- While coding the website I realized how easy CSS was, learnt it and started mixing it in the CSS with the library

 ## Functions in this project:
 - A Home function returning all values and UI